 The April 2021 release of ArcGIS Online includes a new Map Viewer (formerly known as Map Viewer Beta).
 The older version of Map Viewer is now listed as Map Viewer Classic and can still be accessed in ArcGIS Online.
 This begs the question, which Map Viewer should I use to be successful when creating and editing maps for ArcGIS Field Maps?
 You’ll likely end up using both, but the answer to this question depends on how you currently create maps for the field.

-There are some capabilities, such as configuring pop-ups, setting refresh intervals, and creating feature templates that are not currently included in the new Map Viewer—so you’ll need to use Map Viewer Classic.
+There are some capabilities, such as configuring pop-ups and creating feature templates that are not currently included in the new Map Viewer—so you’ll need to use Map Viewer Classic.
 However, there are some capabilities included in the new Map Viewer, such as creating group layers, that aren’t supported in Map Viewer Classic.

 The following should be considered when creating maps in ArcGIS Online for use in Field Maps: